joeylockie/lockiemedia/AI_PROJECT_LOG.md

-AI Project Curation Log: LockieMedia Personal and Business Management Service Last Updated: 2025-06-14 19:56 (EDT) ##
+AI Project Curation Log: Lockie Media Platform
+Last Updated: 2025-06-16 19:39 (EDT) ##

 Instructions for AI (Gemini)
-Purpose of this Document: This document is your primary source of truth for the LockieMedia Personal and Business Management Service project.
+Purpose of this Document: This document is your primary source of truth for the Lockie Media Platform project.
 It provides context, tracks progress, outlines current tasks, and lists future goals.
 Please refer to it to understand:

 The overall project scope.